Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 </figure>

 <!-- SPEAKER NOTES
-One important part of this story is that you do not have to take anyone’s word for it.
-You can see the evidence yourself.

 From the operating system side, cbmem shows coreboot’s view of CBnT and BootGuard.
 You see whether the BIOS is trusted, which TPM locality was used for startup and what PCR0 digest was calculated for the measured S CRTM.